Connecting Our Youth to Empathy and Resilience:

 Our Response to the Growing Youth Mental Health Crisis

-With the arrival of our new President/CEO in 2016, the Board of Directors took on a three-year strategic planning process to establish an updated vision for the Volunteer Center's future.
+In 2016 the Board of Directors, together with a new CEO, took on a three-year strategic planning process to establish an updated vision for the Volunteer Center's future.
 The plan included an evaluation of our current programs created to keep the organization at the heart of responding to the community's needs, including Operation Teddy Bear (addressing educational inequity) and Food For Kids (addressing food insecurity).

-More importantly, the assessment identified the critical needs currently facing our community.
-After extensive research, which included combing through data and speaking with members of the community, their top concern became quite clear: the mental health crisis facing our youth.
-More specifically, our community believes that this crisis is the result of excessive screen time and social media addiction, combined with the inescapable pressure to be perfect at all costs.
+More importantly, the assessment sought to identify the critical needs currently facing our community.
+After extensive research, which included combing through data and speaking with members of the community, the top concern became quite clear: the mental health crisis facing our youth.
+More specifically, representatives from our community began to notice that resilience, empathy and social and emotional wellness were on the decline for many of our local teens.
+When pressed for reasons to explain this challenge, many believed that this crisis is the result of the inescapable pressure to be perfect at all costs, and constant isolation and disconnection from vices like screens.
 Click here to learn more about how we engaged the community in this process.

 Story after story revealed that many of our youth are showing a lack of empathy, resilience, balance, self-confidence and other characteristics necessary for emotional wellness.